CIS-Team/English-Group-2022/README.md

 # CIS Third Year Roadmap 2022

 ## About Roadmap:
-> This is a roadmap for the first year of all departments in the Faculty of Computer and Information, which can help you study your subjects.
+> This is a roadmap for the third year of all departments in the Faculty of Computer and Information, which can help you study your subjects.

 ## Content:
 Divided according to departments, The subjects common to all departments are found in the All Departments Section.